dputhier/pygtftk/docs/source/ologram.rst

   <br>

-  NOTE : I ONLY NEED TO SHOW ONE QUICK EXAMPLE.
-    JUST SHOW THE OLOGRAM RESULT HERE on simple_07

-MODL can also be used independantly as a combination mining algorithm.
+**MODL algorithm :** MODL can also be used independantly as a combination mining algorithm.

 You need data with one line per transaction and one column per element